MicrosoftDocs/power-platform/power-platform/developer/get-started-developers.md

 ---
 title: "Introduction to Microsoft Power Platform for Developers"
-description: "Overview of how to extend power platform for azure developers."
+description: "Overview of how to extend power platform for Azure developers."
 keywords:
 author: marcelbf
 ms.subservice: alm